GrayJoKing/Backhand/README.md

 Backhand is a 1D language, so most programs are interpreted as a series of characters.
 The origin of the name comes from "Back and Forth", since to get the most out of the code, the instruction pointer has to go back and forth.
 Initially, the pointer will start at the first character and move 3 steps at a time.
 For example: <code>1&nbsp;&nbsp;1&nbsp;&nbsp;+&nbsp;&nbsp;O&nbsp;&nbsp;@</code> will add 1 + 1 and output 2 before terminating.

 If the pointer is about to step out of bounds, it reverses direction.
-Using this, `1O.1+@` is the same program as before.
+You can use this to edit the previous program to the shorter `1O.1+@`.
 The program evaluation goes like so:

 ```
-1  1     Bounce off end and go left
+1  1 →   Bounce off end and go left
- O  +    Bounce off start and go right
+←O  +←   Bounce off start and go right
-  .  @   End
+→ .  @   Output and terminate
 ```

 This can lead to some very compressed programs folding in on themselves, like `"ol!,ld elWHro"` printing `Hello, World!`.

-But if you want to decrease the step count of the pointer, you can with `v`.
-The program `v v"!dlroW ,olleH"H` first changes the step count to 1 and then prints `Hello, World!`.
-If you want to go the other way, you can use `^` to increase the pointer steps.
-Note that if you decrease the step count to negative then directionals like `<>` will have the opposite effect.
+But if you want to decrease the step count of the pointer, you can with `v` or `W`.
+The program `W"!dlroW ,olleH"H` first changes the step count to 1 and then prints `Hello, World!`.
+If you want to go the other way, you can use `^` or `M` to increase the pointer steps.
+Note that if you decrease the step count to negative then not only will the pointer move in the other direction, directionals like `<>` will have the opposite effect.

 ## Data structure

 Similar to [Brain-Flak](https://github.com/DJMcMayhem/Brain-Flak), Backhand uses two separate stacks.
 You usually operate on the main stack, but you can pull/push to the other stack with `(` or `)`, or even switch stacks with `x`.
-Attempting to pop from an empty stack yields a `0` instead.
+Attempting to pop from an empty stack will yield a `0` instead.

 ## Operators